 Bishop Hogarth Catholic Education Trust is the admissions authority and is responsible for determining the admission policy.
 The local authority coordinates the admissions process on behalf of the Trust.
-The administration and operation of the admission policy is delegated by the Trust to the Local Governing Committee.
+The administration and operation of the admission policy is delegated by the Trust to the Admissions authority.